Skip to main content

 1. Introduction

-The Influence Model is a strategic framework.
-It recognizes the vital contributions of channel partners in sales processes.
-Partners often shape customer decisions.
-They also generate demand.
-This happens even without directly closing the final sale.
-The model rewards early-stage engagement.
-It incentivizes activities like product education and lead nurturing.
-This approach moves beyond traditional transaction-based compensation.
-It values all contributions throughout the sales cycle.
+The Influence Model offers a strategic framework.
+Recognizing the vital contributions of channel partners within sales processes, partners frequently shape customer decisions and generate demand, even without directly closing the final sale.
+This model rewards early-stage engagement, incentivizing activities like product education and lead nurturing.
+The approach moves beyond traditional transaction-based compensation, valuing all contributions throughout the sales cycle.

-An IT company might reward partners for co-selling software.
-These partners educate prospects on complex solutions.
-A manufacturing firm could reward partners for demonstrating new equipment.
-They influence purchasing decisions before a direct sale.
-This model fosters a collaborative partner ecosystem.
-It strengthens partner relationships and overall channel sales.
+An IT company might reward partners for co-selling software, especially when these partners educate prospects on complex solutions.
+Similarly, a manufacturing firm could reward partners for demonstrating new equipment, influencing purchasing decisions before a direct sale occurs.
+Actively fostering a collaborative partner ecosystem, the model strengthens partner relationships and overall channel sales.

 2. Context/Background

-Historically, partner compensation focused on closed deals.
-This meant partners only earned commissions on final sales.
-Many valuable partner activities went unrewarded.
-Partners often invest significant time in early-stage customer education.
-They help qualify leads.
-They build trust.
-These pre-sale efforts are crucial for success.
-Not recognizing them could demotivate partners.
-It could also limit their engagement.
-The Influence Model addresses these gaps.
-It provides a more comprehensive view of partner value.
-This leads to a stronger partner program.
+Historically, partner compensation primarily focused on closed deals, meaning partners only earned commissions on final sales.
+Many valuable partner activities, therefore, went unrewarded.
+Partners often invest significant time in early-stage customer education, helping qualify leads and building crucial trust.
+Pre-sale efforts are essential for success, and not recognizing them could demotivate partners, limiting their engagement.
+The Influence Model addresses these gaps, providing a more complete view of partner value, which leads to a stronger partner program.

 3. Core Principles